GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Experiments

+At 2 bits, \methodname{} substantially outperforms GPTQ, QuIP, and EfficientQAT despite using symmetric quantization without zero-points.
+On Llama-3.1-70B, it improves over the best scalar baseline by 4.14 average points and narrows the gap to VQ methods to 1.68 points vs. QTIP and 0.70 points vs. PV-Tuning.
+At 3 bits, \methodname{} again gives the best scalar results and approaches the VQ frontier, showing that the benefit is not limited to the most extreme 2-bit setting.
+Finally, ternary \methodname{} on Llama-3.1-8B is competitive with, and often exceeds, scalar baselines evaluated at higher 2-bit precision.

-\paragraph{Non-Uniform results.} Because \methodname{} produces standard scalar quantized layers, it naturally supports \emph{non-uniform} bit allocation, in which different layers are assigned different bit-widths (e.g., some layers at $3$ bits and others at $2$ bits) to achieve a target average rate.
+\paragraph{Non-uniform results.} Because \methodname{} produces standard scalar quantized layers, it naturally supports \emph{non-uniform} bit allocation, in which different layers are assigned different bit-widths (e.g., some layers at 3 bits and others at 2 bits) to achieve a target average rate.
 This is motivated by the observation that not all layers are equally sensitive to quantization: allocating more bits to sensitive layers and fewer to robust ones can yield a better accuracy-compression trade-off than using a single uniform bit-width everywhere.
-Table~\ref{tab:llama_all} includes non-uniform \methodname{} results on Llama-3.1-70B-Instruct at $2.62$ and $2.37$ average bits per parameter.
-These configurations interpolate between the uniform $3$-bit and $2$-bit operating points.
-Llama-3.1-8B-Instruct is also evaluated at $2.37$ average bits per parameter.
+Per-layer bit assignments are obtained via non-uniform search~\citep{helcig2026rco}.
+Table~\ref{tab:llama_all} includes non-uniform \methodname{} results on Llama-3.1-70B-Instruct at 2.62 and 2.37 average bits per parameter.
+These configurations interpolate between the uniform 3-bit and 2-bit operating points.
+Llama-3.1-8B-Instruct is also evaluated at 2.37 average bits per parameter.

-\paragraph{Ternary (1.58-bit) results.} Table~\ref{tab:llama_all} additionally reports ternary quantization results for \methodname{} on Llama-3.1-8B-Instruct.
-Despite operating at a lower bit-width, ternary \methodname{} outperforms or matches all scalar quantization baselines run at the higher $2$-bit precision, improving by more than $20$ average accuracy points over $2$-bit GPTQ and QuIP and nearly matching EfficientQAT.